The brilliant moment former United defender Terry Kennedy's life is transformed by huge lottery win

-Watch the moment former Sheffield United defender Terry Kennedy's life is transformed by £1MILLION lottery win
+Terry Kennedy Sheffield United: Watch the moment former Blades defender's life is transformed by £1MILLION lottery win

 This is the moment former Sheffield United defender Terry Kennedy’s life changed forever – with a phone call confirming he had won £1MILLION on the lottery.